apache/incubator-crail/README.md

 ## Documentation

-Please check out the [documentation](https://incubator-crail.readthedocs.org) for information about how to deploy, run, test and program against Crail.
+The documentation can be accessed by running `make html` in `/doc` and opening `/doc/build/html/index.html` for information about how to deploy, run, test and program against Crail.
+The latest version of the documentation can be found at https://incubator-crail.readthedocs.org.

 ## Community